-Why You Need an Ultrasonic Dental Instrument Cleaner
+Why Clinics Need an Ultrasonic Cleaner for Dental Instruments

 Ultrasonic energy creates billions of minute vacuum bubbles in an ultrasonic cleaning bath that implode with tremendous force when they contact dental instruments.

 The process, called cavitation, reaches into tiny cracks and crevices, quickly and safely blasting loose and carrying away contaminants on dental instrument surfaces.
-It is a much faster and more efficient method than mechanical washers or manual scrubbing that requires dental technicians to handle sharp instruments.
+Dental instrument ultrasonic cleaners are faster, safer and more efficient than mechanical washers or manually scrubbing sharp and pointed instruments.

 Only after a thorough ultrasonic cleaning should dental instruments move to the second and third stage: disinfecting or sterilization then packaging.
 That is because residues interfere with microbial inactivation and can compromise subsequent processes, according to the CDC.

-In summary, a dental ultrasonic cleaner can be considered a “best practice” to remove these contaminants.
+In summary, a dental instrument ultrasonic cleaner can be considered a “best practice” to remove these contaminants.

 Bench or table-top dental ultrasonic cleaners are available in several sizes.
 An example is the 1.5 gallon Elmasonic EP60H available from Tovatech.
 It can be used to clean instruments such as picks, drills, mold spoons; prostheses such as dentures and crowns, and to remove cement and plaster.